kirandash/angularts/readme.txt

 <input type="text" bindon-ngModel="title4"> - bind property and event with ngModel directive

 Angular does not have two way binding - it is just property and event binding.
 Angular uses flux structure which only supports one way binding

+Always try to keep the logic in component - good for unit testing